 Breastfeeding promotes healthy weight gain and helps prevent childhood obesity.

-This difference may be due to the physical intimacy, touch and eye contact associated with breastfeeding as well as nutrient content.
+This difference may be due to the physical intimacy, touch, and eye contact associated with breastfeeding as well as nutrient content.

-However, the most pronounced effects are seen in preterm babies, who have a higher risk of developmental issues.
+However, the most pronounced effects are seen in preterm babies, who have a higher risk for developmental issues.